 SOUTHERN & WESTERN TANZANIA

 As the home of one of the greatest wildlife spectacles on earth, Tanzania’s Serengeti deserves its reputation as safari’s poster-child.
 But the Great Migration isn’t the only reason to head to Tanzania.
 Down in the south of the country lies Nyerere National Park, Tanzania’s largest national park, weighing in at twice the size of the Serengeti yet attracting just a fraction of the crowds.
-Renowned for its incredible biodiversity, safaris here take visitors through open prairie, thick woodland and vast plains – and with the mighty Rufiji River wending its way through the park, there’s ample opportunity to jump in a boat and skirt around palm-fringed watering holes too.
+Renowned for its incredible biodiversity, safaris here take visitors through open prairie and thick woodland – and with the mighty Rufiji River wending its way through the park, as well as several lakes, there’s ample opportunity to jump in a boat and skirt around palm-fringed watering holes too.
 It’s also the perfect place to spend a night fly-camping under the starry skies of the raw African wilderness.

 If you’re seeking glorious isolation, Ruaha National Park has just ten safari lodges spread out across an area roughly the size of Belgium, giving it a real air of exclusivity.
-Here, you can soar above the baobab trees in a hot air balloon and enjoy a unique perspective of the elephants, lions and buffalo as they roam freely through this vast wilderness.
+Here, you can soar above the baobab trees in a hot air balloon and enjoy a unique perspective on this vast wilderness where elephants, lions and buffalo roam freely.
 To really get under the skin of the African bush, ravishingly remote Katavi National Park is well worth the journey.
 Best-known for its phenomenal birdlife, it’s also one of the country’s most authentic safari parks, with a short visitor season leaving the wildlife completely undisturbed for much of the year.
-And for something a little different, pick Mahale National Park, where pristine rainforest tumbles down onto the shores of gin-clear Lake Tanganyika, and the misty mountains are home to one of the world’s largest-known populations of chimpanzees.
+And for something a little different, pick Mahale National Park, where pristine rainforest tumbles down onto the sandy shores of gin-clear Lake Tanganyika, and the misty mountains are home to one of the world’s largest-known populations of chimpanzees.
 Chimp-tracking here is like nowhere else on earth – and a true bucket-list experience.
 To find out more, take a look at Red Savannah’s Southern and Western Tanzania itinerary.
 READ MORE >

 ZAMBIA